 Certified copies bear an official stamp.
 You'll need a certified copy of a death certificate to carry out many tasks after a death—from obtaining a permit for burial or cremation to transferring the deceased person's property to inheritors.
 In an increasing number of states, certified copies are available only to members of the deceased person's immediate family, the executor of the estate, and people who can prove that they have a direct financial interest in the estate.

-The simplest way to get certified copies of a death certificate is to order them through the funeral home or mortuary at the time of the death.
-If you are in charge of winding up the deceased person's affairs, you should ask for at least ten copies.
+Where can you obtain certified copies of a death certificate?
+The simplest way is to order them through the funeral home or mortuary at the time of the death.
+If you're in charge of winding up the deceased person's affairs, you should ask for at least 10 copies.
 You will need one each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts (which include many bank and retirement accounts), veterans benefits, and many others.

 If the time of death has passed and you need to order death certificates yourself, contact the county or state vital records office.
 For deaths that occurred within the past few months, you should start with the county office, because it is more likely to have the certificate on file.
 After a few months have passed, the state office will probably have it, too.

 You will have to pay for each copy of the death certificate.
-The cost depends on your state, but you might expect to pay $10 or $15 for the first copy.
+The cost depends on your state, but you might expect to pay $15 to $30 for the first copy.
 If you order additional copies at the same time, they will probably be less expensive.
 If you're serving as the executor of the deceased person's estate and pay for the death certificates yourself, you can later reimburse yourself from the estate.